MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-cost-centers.md

 -   Create a new chart of cost centre that is independent of the general ledger or add a new cost centre to an existing chart of cost centre.
 You must create each cost centre individually.

 ## <a name="to-transfer-dimension-values-in-the-general-ledger-to-the-chart-of-cost-centers"></a>To transfer dimension values in the general ledger to the chart of cost centres
-1. Set up a dimension to be the cost centre dimension in the **Update Cost Acctg.
-Dimensions** window.
+1. Set up a dimension to be the cost centre dimension on the **Update Cost Acctg.
+Dimensions** page.
 Only the values from this dimension are transferred.
 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Cost Centres**, and then choose the related link.
 3. On the **Actions** tab, in the **Functions** group, choose **Get Cost Centres from Dimension** to transfer dimension values to the chart of cost centres.
 The function transfers the dimension values that you defined in step 1.